musoniusr/DhammaratoDhamma/_posts/2024-07-13-as-habits-change-they-will-change-your-destiny-the-sangha-US-124.md

 You live in a made up dream world that you were taught.

 So we basically then start with three items.
-One is ditty, to look to see what's going on.
+One is piti, to look to see what's going on.
 And in order to do that, we have to remember to look to see what kind of thoughts that we're having.
 And once we can see those thoughts, see what we're doing, then we can make a change for the better.

-So if you have anxiety, a lot of people will come and say, oh, I've been meditating, and I find this anxiety.
+So if you have anxiety, a lot of people will come and say, "oh, I've been meditating, and I find this anxiety."
 And my answer to that would be, is that anxiety new or old?
-And everybody will say, oh, it's old.
+And everybody will say, "oh, it's old.
 I just haven't been paying attention to it.
-It's been driving my life that we get up and go to work with anxiety.
+It's been driving my life that we get up and go to work with anxiety."

 We go out to eat with anxiety.
 We go to the movies with anxiety.
 The anxiety drives us.
 But when I'm sitting, just doing nothing, sitting in what you would call meditation, then the anxiety is there.
 And now we recognize we can't do anything about it with the skill levels that we have.

-But the reality is that you do have the skills, if you'll practice them, to come out of that anxiety by taking a deep breath and recognizing that, oh, I can have thoughts that don't create anxiety, that I can have thoughts instead of right now.
+But the reality is that you do have the skills, if you'll practice them, to come out of that anxiety by taking a deep breath and recognizing that, "oh, I can have thoughts that don't create anxiety, that I can have thoughts instead of right now.
 Everything is safe.
 There's no alligators in the room.
 There is no mod squad.
 There is no SWAT team.
 There are no cops knocking on the door.
 There's nothing here right now.
-Why do I have anxiety?
+Why do I have anxiety?"
 The answer to that is, is because we are in the habit of it.
-So we can begin to change those habits and tell ourselves instead, everything is okay.
+So we can begin to change those habits and tell ourselves instead, "everything is okay.Everything is fine."

-Everything is fine.
  We can start having some noble, happy thoughts.
 And so this is the real key then, if we could say it this way, is to start looking at what you're thinking and make a big change to it and start having the kinds of thoughts that are worthwhile, that are wholesome.

  Everything's all right.
  Everything's okay.
 No hurry, no worry, no problems.
 Everything is going to take care of itself.
 Just one more breath.
 Just one more.

 That's all we need to do.

 And so these are the three points of the eight vulnerable path that's so important.
 This is how we start, is we remember to take a look at what we're doing and then make a change to it.
 If we do that over and over and over and over again, we begin to change our attitude.
 That attitude, by the way, in the pali, is called sama Sanghapa.
 It also has the word shraddha or sadha, which means confidence.

 Do you have the confidence that you could take this next breath happily no matter what happens?
 Well, the way to handle that is by getting away from everything, getting away from the alligators and the snakes, getting away from the cops, getting away from society, coming back to a place in seclusion where it's very easy to recognize that you are saved, to see that you're safe, to recognize that you're safe, to recognize that you're okay.
 Right now, this is how we practice over and over and over again.
-And when we begin to get the confidence that I can handle seclusion, then we begin to say, okay, I can handle seclusion.
-Let me go handle a little bit of the world.

-Let me go handle some of those people who are not happy.
+And when we begin to get the confidence that I can handle seclusion, then we begin to say, "okay, I can handle seclusion.
+Let me go handle a little bit of the world."
+"Let me go handle some of those people who are not happy.
 Let me bring my happiness to them.
-Give them a great big smile, maybe give them a great big hug and be happy.
+Give them a great big smile, maybe give them a great big hug and be happy."

 This is what we have to practice over and over and over and over again because we've already built up the practice, built up the habit of being like everybody else.
 In fact, that's what girls in high school want.
 They want to be able to fit in.
 I don't know why, but they want to fit in with the crowd.
 Seems to me that the moms and dads could teach those girls, you don't want to fit in.
 What you want to be is happy.
 If you're happy, you don't have to fit in.

 You don't have to be like everybody else.
 And in fact, the reality is, is that all of those people, everybody else they want what you've got.
 What is that?
 Happiness, a smile, contentment, satisfaction.
 And so this is what we practice over and over and over again.